P-p-H-d/mlib/README.md

 Define the dictionary 'name##\_t' and its associated methods as "static inline" functions just like DICT\_DEF2.

-The only difference is that it stores the computed hash in the dictionary that allows avoiding recomputing it in some occasions resulting in faster dictionary if the hash is costly to compute, or slower otherwise.
+The only difference is that it stores the computed hash in the dictionary.
+This enable the container to avoid recomputing it in some occasions resulting in faster dictionary if the hash is costly to compute, or slower otherwise.